1. Home

 The Lincoln-Douglas Debates were actually the culmination of a rival lasting nearly a quarter-century, as Abraham Lincoln and Stephen A. Douglas had first encountered each other at the Illinois state legislature in the mid-1830s.
 They were transplants to Illinois, young lawyers interested in politics yet opposites in many ways.

 Lincoln may never have returned to public life if not for Douglas and his involvement in the notorious Kansas-Nebraska Act.
-Lincoln's opposition to the potential spread of slavery brought him back to politics.
+Lincoln's opposition to the potential spread of enslavement brought him back to politics.

 June 16, 1858: Lincoln Delivers the "House Divided Speech"